jefflau/jest-fetch-mock/README.md

 ### Conditional Mocking

+In some test scenarios, you may want to temporarily disable (or enable) mocking for all requests or the next (or a certain number of) request(s).
-In some test scenarios, you may want to only mock fetch requests to some URLs that match a given request path while in others you may want to mock all request except those matching a given request path.
+You may want to only mock fetch requests to some URLs that match a given request path while in others you may want to mock all request except those matching a given request path.
 You may even want to conditionally mock based on request headers.

-`fetch.onlyMock`, `fetch.onlyMockOnce`, `fetch.neverMock`, and `fetch.neverMockOnce` cause `jest-fetch-mock` to pass
+The conditional mock functions cause `jest-fetch-mock` to pass fetches through to the concrete fetch implementation conditionally.
-requests through to the concrete fetch implementation conditionally.
-Calling `fetch.onlyMock` or `fetch.neverMock` overrides the default behavior of mocking all requests.  `fetch.onlyMockOnce` and `fetch.neverMockOnce` only overrides the behavior for the next call to `fetch`, then returns to the default behavior (either mocking all requests or mocking the requests based on `fetch.onlyMock` and `fetch.neverMock`).
+Calling `fetch.dontMock`, `fetch.doMock`, `fetch.onlyMockIf` or `fetch.neverMockIf` overrides the default behavior
+of mocking/not mocking all requests.  `fetch.dontMockOnce`, `fetch.doMockOnce`, `fetch.onlyMockOnceIf` and `fetch.neverMockOnceIf` only overrides the behavior
+for the next call to `fetch`, then returns to the default behavior (either mocking all requests or mocking the requests based on the last call to
+`fetch.dontMock`, `fetch.doMock`, `fetch.onlyMock` and `fetch.neverMock`).

-Calling `fetch.resetMocks()` will return to the default behavior of mocking all requests with a text response of empty string.
+Calling `fetch.resetMocks()` will return to the default behavior of mocking all fetches with a text response of empty string.
+- `fetch.dontMock()` - Change the default behavior to not mock any fetches until `fetch.resetMocks()` or `fetch.doMock()` is called
+- `fetch.doMock()` - Reverses `fetch.dontMock()`.
+This is the default state after `fetch.resetMocks()`
+- `fetch.dontMockOnce()` - For the next fetch, do not mock then return to the default behavior for subsequent fetches.
+Can be chained.
+- `fetch.doMockOnce()` - For the next fetch, mock the response then return to the default behavior for subsequent fetches.
+Can be chained.

-- `fetch.onlyMock(urlOrPredicate):fetch` - causes all requests to be passed through unless they match the given string/RegExp/predicate
+- `fetch.onlyMockIf(urlOrPredicate):fetch` - causes all fetches to be not be mocked unless they match the given string/RegExp/predicate
-    (i.e. "only mock 'fetch' if the request is for the given URL otherwise, use the real fetch implementation").
+    (i.e. "only mock 'fetch' if the request is for the given URL otherwise, use the real fetch implementation")
-- `fetch.neverMock(urlOrPredicate):fetch` - causes all requests to be mocked unless they match the given string/RegExp/predicate
+- `fetch.neverMockIf(urlOrPredicate):fetch` - causes all fetches to be mocked unless they match the given string/RegExp/predicate
     (i.e. "never mock 'fetch' if the request is for the given URL, otherwise mock the request")
-- `fetch.onlyMockOnce(urlOrPredicate):fetch` - causes the next request to mocked if it matches the given string/RegExp/predicate
+- `fetch.onlyMockOnceIf(urlOrPredicate):fetch` - causes the next fetch to be mocked if it matches the given string/RegExp/predicate.
+Can be chained.
-    (i.e. "only mock 'fetch' if the next request is for the given URL otherwise, use the default behavior").
+    (i.e. "only mock 'fetch' if the next request is for the given URL otherwise, use the default behavior")
-- `fetch.neverMockOnce(urlOrPredicate):fetch` - causes the next request to be passed through if it matches the given string/RegExp/predicate
+- `fetch.neverMockOnceIf(urlOrPredicate):fetch` - causes the next fetch to be not be mocked if it matches the given string/RegExp/predicate.
+Can be chained.
     (i.e. "never mock 'fetch' if the next request is for the given URL, otherwise use the default behavior")
-- `fetch.isMocking(input, init):boolean` - test utility function to see if the given url/request would be mocked
+- `fetch.isMocking(input, init):boolean` - test utility function to see if the given url/request would be mocked.
+    This is not a read only operation and any "MockOnce" will evaluate (and return to the default behavior)
 ```js

 describe('conditional mocking', () => {